Canadian kidnappers: State calls first witness

-The State has called its first Prosecution Witness in the case in which four persons are standing trial for unlawful imprisonment of two Canadian nationals last year.
+The State has called its first Prosecution Witness in the case in which four persons have been charged with unlawful imprisonment of two Canadian nationals last year.

 They have been accused of playing various roles in the kidnapping of Miss Lauren Patricia Catherine Tiley and Miss Bailey Jordan Chilley, who were in Kumasi to participate in a youth programme on June 4, 2019.